“Voice”, a group of citizens interested in hands-on art experiences for all ages, working in partnership with the city recreation programs, is formed.

 Introduced the first Midwestern glass classes and opened a small store to sell glass supplies, providing a year-round source of funding for the group’s projects.

-Summer programs for the Association of Retarded Citizens (ARC) are instituted.
+Summer programs for ARC programs are instituted.

 Adult art class participation in classes provided by the city and the Advisory Board doubles.